Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Prior for extra flexibility in the covariance structure

 \subsection{Setting priors on the parameters}

-There are two sources of non-stationarity in the flexbile extension from stationarity: a function \(R(\cdot)\) that controls local range and a function \(S(\cdot)\) that controls the marginal standard deviation.
+There are two sources of non-stationarity in the flexible extension from stationarity: a function \(R(\cdot)\) that controls local range and a function \(S(\cdot)\) that controls the marginal standard deviation.
 The degree of flexibility in each of these sources of non-stationarity must be controlled to limit the risk of overfitting.
-Due to the issues of infinite KLDs discussed in Section \ref{sec:PCprior:background}, we will not follow the PC prior framework, but instead use a construction motivated by the principles of the PC priors to make the non-stationary model contract towards a base model of stationarity.
+Due to the issues of singular and equivalent Gaussian measures discussed in the main paper, we will not follow the PC prior framework, but instead use a construction motivated by the principles of the PC priors to make the non-stationary model contract towards a base model of stationarity.
 Denote by \(\boldsymbol{\theta}\) the extra parameters added to the GRF that move the model away from the base model of stationarity, \(\boldsymbol{\theta} = \boldsymbol{0}\).
 The prior on \(\boldsymbol{\theta}\) will be constructed conditionally on the parameters of the stationary GRF, \(\rho\) and \(\sigma^2\), and for each choice of these parameters, \(\boldsymbol{\theta}\) should shrink towards \(\boldsymbol{0}\).

 We parametrize the local distance, \(R(\cdot)\), and the approximate marginal standard deviations, \(S(\cdot)\), through

 where \(\{f_{1,i}\}\) is a set of basis functions for the local range centred such that \(\langle f_{1,i}, 1\rangle_\mathcal{D} = 0\), for \(i=1,2,\ldots,n_1\), and \(\{f_{2,i}\}\) is a set of basis functions for the marginal standard deviations centred such that \(\langle f_{2,i}, 1\rangle_\mathcal{D} = 0\) for \(i = 1,2,\ldots, n_2\).
 We collect the parameters in vectors \(\boldsymbol{\theta}_1 = (\theta_{1,1}, \ldots, \theta_{1,n_1})\) and \(\boldsymbol{\theta}_2 = (\theta_{2,1},\ldots, \theta_{2,n_2})\) such that \(\boldsymbol{\theta}_1\) controls the non-stationarity in the correlation structure and \(\boldsymbol{\theta}_2\) controls the non-stationarity in the marginal standard deviations.